5.19.2008

 (I love how you can find anything and everything on the Internets!)

-tourist trap in the middle of nowhere, which was clearly the source of the THING ads (more bright yellow billboards proclaiming "Here's THE THING!"), I stopped.
+After thirty or so of these signs, I really wanted to know what THE THING was, so at a tourist trap in the middle of nowhere, which was clearly the source of the THING ads (more bright yellow billboards proclaiming "Here's THE THING!"), I stopped.
 I bought some rocks and paid a small admission.
 I walked though a shoddily walled maze lined with "artifacts," an old rifle, Hitler's car and many creepy "wood-imals" or "thingimals."

 thingimals